GLOSSARY

 LockBit

-Currently recognized as the most prolific RaaS group, LockBit has consistently dominated the threat landscape due to its extensive network of affiliates and frequent, impactful attacks.
+Once recognized as the most prolific RaaS group, LockBit had consistently dominated the threat landscape.
+This was due to its extensive network of affiliates and frequent, impactful attacks.
 Its adaptable and constantly updated ransomware variant has targeted organizations across numerous industries worldwide.

 RansomHub

 A relatively newer but rapidly ascending RaaS operation, RansomHub has quickly gained significant traction in illicit marketplaces and communities.
-It has been linked to numerous high-profile incidents and is a growing concern for cybersecurity professionals.
+It has been linked to numerous high-profile incidents.
+It is a growing concern for cybersecurity professionals.

 Conti

-Conti was a prominent RaaS operation active until 2022, notorious for its aggressive attacks on a wide range of public and private organizations, often employing double extortion tactics.
-The group, believed to be Russia-based, operated with a corporate-like structure and saw its operations heavily impacted by internal leaks following its public support for Russia’s invasion of Ukraine.
+Conti was a prominent RaaS operation active until 2022.
+It was notorious for its aggressive attacks on a wide range of public and private organizations.
+It often employed double extortion tactics.
+The group, believed to be Russia-based, operated with a corporate-like structure.
+Its operations were heavily impacted by internal leaks following its public support for Russia’s invasion of Ukraine.

 REvil

-REvil was a highly successful, Russia-based RaaS group known for major supply chain attacks and demanding large ransoms, often threatening to publish stolen data if not paid.
+REvil was a highly successful, Russia-based RaaS group.
+It was known for major supply chain attacks and demanding large ransoms.
+It often threatened to publish stolen data if not paid.
 Despite its alleged dismantling in early 2022 by Russian authorities, its sophisticated RaaS model and influence continue to inspire new ransomware threats.

 Other Historically Significant RaaS Groups